This article is a part of:

 • Basic knowledge of Linux

 At this step, I already have a resource group called IAMF_SMB-TEST and I’ll be creating a VM instance inside this resource.
-It’s a small server used by 4-5 users, so B1s will be enough.
-You’re free to customize the VM.
+I used a B1s instance since the server was intended for 4–5 concurrent users and only basic file sharing workloads.

 The VM details of mine can be seen in the following image: